-‘Days Of Our Lives’ Spoilers: Andre DiMera Could Return To Salem Claims ‘DOOL’ Star
+‘Days Of Our Lives’ Spoilers: Andre DiMera Could Return To Salem, Claims ‘DOOL’ Star

 — Days of our Lives (@nbcdays) January 30, 2018

 In addition to Andre’s return, many Days of our Lives viewers would also like to see EJ DiMera (James Scott) make a comeback.
-The soap has been hinting that Dr. Rolf’s serum was used on EJ just moments after his death, and that the character is still alive somewhere.
+The soap has been hinting that Dr. Rolf’s serum was used on EJ just moments after his death and that the character is still alive somewhere.
 Perhaps, EJ will be the DiMera who returns from the dead to fill the shoes of his late brother, Andre.

 Days of our Lives airs weekday afternoons on NBC.